 Our academic support staff to student ratio is 1 to 3, providing an environment for students to make progress toward educational goals.

 We offer a “hybrid” multimedia-rich format for learning that provides the flexibility of online schooling with the benefit of one-on-one and small group instruction.
 The curriculum is standard for junior high and high school; however, course work is also individualized to help each student meet graduation requirements.
 The curriculum is designed for individualized programs that correct academic weaknesses, capitalize on strengths, learning styles and increase self-confidence.

 Many students at Kaizen Academy have achieved academic success for the first time in their lives, often creating the spark for a love of learning.
 Academic opportunities for advanced placement and college classes are also available for youth who are eligible for and interested in post-high-school education.

-Core classes offered include (but not limited to): Pre-algebra, Algebra, Algebra 2, Geometry, Biology, Chemistry, Physics, World History, American History, Earth Science, Writing Comprehension, English, Physical Education, Spanish, German, French, and Health.
+Core classes offered at our teen RTC include (but not limited to): Pre-algebra, Algebra, Algebra 2, Geometry, Biology, Chemistry, Physics, World History, American History, Earth Science, Writing Comprehension, English, Physical Education, Spanish, German, French, and Health.